 For more information about 4-H and 4-H volunteer leadership, please feel free to check out one of the following information sheets: Facts about 4-H, 4-H Volunteer Leader (Q & A), and 4-H volunteer leader sample job descriptions.
 All potential adult 4-H volunteers must go through our screening process and introductory education class.
 Contact Melanie Mintken for a leader information packet or read and complete the process below:

 A completed application form begins your volunteer leadership journey.
 All three references will be checked so please provide complete contact information and family members/relatives or others who live with you are not allowed.
 A criminal background check is conducted by the Oregon State University Human Resources Department, in cooperation with the Oregon State Police.

 3 Personal Interview Questionnaire

-This serves as a basis for any interview follow-up needed with the potential leader.
+This serves as a basis for any interview follow-up needed with the potential volunteer leader.

 4 4-H Leader Education Schedule

 All volunteers must attend a 4-H Leader Education class.
-2 + hours training sessions run from 6:30-9 pm or from 10am-Noon on a weekday morning.
+A 2 hour training sessions runs from evenings 6:30-8:30 pm or weekdays from 10am-Noon.
 Classes are held at the Marion County Extension Office at 3180 Center Street, Salem.
-Trainings take place between Oct-April.
+Trainings take place between September-April.
 Check out our 4-H Calendar for upcoming 4-H Leader Education classes.

-After the 4-H office has received all of your paper work (including all 3 references, personal interview, proof of completing all 4 modules of the "4-H Volunteer e-Learning" and your criminal background check returning positive feedback) and you have completed your training, your file will be reviewed.
-Upon approval, a letter of 4-H congratulations will be sent in the mail and you may begin the process for enrolling your 4-H club.
+After the 4-H office has received all of your paper work (including all 3 references, personal interview, proof of completing all 4 modules of the "4-H Volunteer e-Learning" and your criminal background check returning positive) and you have completed your training, will you receive an email letter with our congratulations.
+Then you may begin your 4-H volunteer leadership role in your club.